eka-pramudita/academi-week1-etl/README.md

 ### Data Processing Section
 This section will discuss about how the data is being processed in this project.
-Please find the data for this project [here](https://drive.google.com/drive/folders/1Q-0C5woTJAoCVue7MeJICwUhbUU4uIjP?usp=sharing).
+Please find the data in folder `data/`.

 #### Chinook Database
 This database consists of 14 tables.
 Output resulted is 6 tables, coming from